CdA-Machine-Learners/website/about/index.md

   # order: 3
 ---

-I am a person that writes stuff.
+This is the website for the Coeur d'Alene Machine Learners meetup group.
+We are a group of people interested in learning about machine learning and artificial intelligence.
+We meet every other week to discuss the latest news in AI, and to work on projects together.

 This blog template is based on [eleventy-high-performance-blog](https://www.industrialempathy.com/posts/eleventy-high-performance-blog/) which itself is based on [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog).
+The source code is available on [github](https://github.com/CdA-Machine-Learners/website).